Tory minister ‘concerned’ by Putin’s nuclear threats amid fears of ‘escalation’

-Threats by Vladimir Putin regarding nuclear weapons are "quite concerning", a foreign office minister has said.
+Threats by Vladimir Putin regarding nuclear weapons are "quite concerning", a UK foreign office minister has said.

-Gillian Keegan said comments by the Russian president overnight were "clearly an escalation".
+Gillian Keegan said comments by the Russian president overnight were "clearly an escalation" and urged for calm.

 In a televised speech Mr Putin had accused the West of "nuclear blackmail" and said his country could respond.